What is the history of modern technical writing?

 1965

-Ted Nelson coined the terms “hypertext” and “hypermedia” to describe a model of non-sequential writing and accessing information, stressing the connections among ideas.
+Ted Nelson coined the terms “hypertext” and “hypermedia.”
+He described a model of non-sequential writing and accessing information.
+This model stresses the connections among ideas.

 1975